cdpxe/CCEAP/documentation/README.md

 #### Example Walk-through for an Exercise

-Let us assume that the exercise given to the students was to create a covert channel that uses the [Reserved/Unused](http://ih-patterns.blogspot.de/p/blog-page_13.html) pattern.
+Sample exercises are available [here](https://github.com/cdpxe/CCEAP/tree/master/sample_exercises).
+However, for now let us assume that the exercise given to the students was to create a covert channel that uses the [Reserved/Unused](http://ih-patterns.blogspot.de/p/blog-page_13.html) pattern.
 The students look up the pattern description, which tells:

 *The covert channel encodes hidden data into a reserved or unused header/PDU element.*